melissalau189/Project-Portfolio/README.md

 This is a Python-based ETL pipeline that extracts real-time and historical flight data from the AviationStack API (Paid Plan), stores it in a SQL database, and visualizes key insights in a Streamlit dashboard.
 The system designed can support personal travel planning  and business-level operational insights by analyzing flight delays for various airlines and airports.
 The project is comprised of **two parts**: an ETL pipeline for data extraction and storage, and applied analyses demonstrating its utility for both business operations and travel planning insights.
 Analyses and key learnings will be summarized in a slide deck linked [here](https://github.com/melissalau189/Project-Portfolio/blob/main/Aviation%20Project%20Slide%20Deck.pdf).

 **Skills**:
-* AviationStack API Data Retrieval and Processing
+* AviationStack API Data Retrieval and Processing Pipeline
 * Data Wrangling & Transformation via Python
 * Data Aggregation with Python and SQL
 * Interactive Dashboard Development using Streamlit